eltsai/eltsai.github.io/_posts/2025-02-08-harmful-terms.md

 📌 **Less Popular Websites Are Riskier** – Unfavorable terms are more prevalent on lower-ranked shopping websites, making them a bigger risk for consumers.

-📌 **Current Scam Detection Tools Miss These Terms** – Our findings show that most scam detection tools don’t flag websites with unfair T&Cs, since they focus on phishing and fraud, not deceptive financial clauses.
+📌 **Current Scam Detection Tools Miss These Terms** – Our findings show that most scam detection tools don't flag websites with unfair T&Cs, since they focus on phishing and fraud, not deceptive financial clauses.

 These insights highlight the urgent need for automated tools like TermLens to help consumers **spot unfair terms before they agree to them.**